 What ingredient reduces oily skin?

 Whilst oily skin can be good for you, if it is clogging up your pores and causing acne, you may want to get it under control.
 Luckily, there are lots of products that can help you.

 Look out for ones with glycolic acid, such as the Pixi Glow Tonic as this is perfect for those of us with oily skin.
 This ingredient works to reduce the amount of excess oil, preventing any future breakouts and the clogging of pores.

-In addition, you may want to invest in a good niacinamide product such as this one from The Ordinary as this will help support your skin barrier, by keeping it moisturized, yet working to improve the texture, reduce the appearance of pores, and balance oil production.
+In addition, you may want to invest in a good niacinamide product as this will help support your skin barrier, by keeping it moisturized, yet working to improve the texture, reduce the appearance of pores, and balance oil production.